 "More trees are planted in Sweden than are cut down"

-In a recent article in the Financial Times, Bill Gates cited procurement as one of the enablers to avert climate disaster - how can procurement have a profound impact on sustainability?
+In a recent article in the UK Financial Times, Bill Gates cited procurement as one of the enablers to avert climate disaster - how can procurement have a profound impact on sustainability?

 There is no doubt that procurement must take a higher accountability in sourcing.
 In the past, it was always about competitiveness, efficiency and cost reduction.
 But now we need to incorporate the pillar of sustainability.
 If you do not include this pillar the product will not last more than 5 years because sooner or later, it will be banned by a country or regulation or rejected by the consumer.
-In the short term, making a product more sustainable can lead into higher costs.
+In the short term, making a product more sustainable can lead to higher costs.
 Therefore, we must find the ways to offset all those extra costs so we keep our companies competitive and profitable.

 How is the dairy industry adapting to the plant-based revolution?